A FEW WORDS ABOUT

 WORKSHOP BY AND FOR LEARNERS

 We are happy to include learners from each partner organisation directly in the project activities.
-During a five-days encounter in Berlin they can experience common actions, talks, and discoveries in a multinational context.
-Enlarging the horizon goes hand in hand with practising a European spirit.
-Before and after the training get the learners in touch through virtual activities (online meetings, messenger groups, e-mail, etc.).
+Meeting over five days in Berlin they can experience common actions, talks, and discoveries in a multinational context.
+Expanding the horizon goes hand in hand with practising a European spirit.
+Before and after the training, support learners to strenghten connections through virtual activities (online meetings, messenger groups, e-mail, etc.).
 Let’s see what technical burdens we will have to overcome…

 People’s stories – what’s this?